Bumshakalaka/krAIna/README.md

 The assistants can use tools.
 To do this:
-1. Assign tools (LangChain BaseTools) by listing them in assistant `config.yaml` key
+1. Assign tools (LangChain BaseTools) by listing them in the assistant `config.yaml` key
    ```yaml
    tools:
      - brave_web
      - file_search
    ```
-2. Use models capable to do Functional Calling like gpt-4o, gpt-3.5-turbo, gpt-4-turbo
+2. Use models capable of doing Functional Calling like gpt-4o, gpt-3.5-turbo, gpt-4-turbo

 ### Tools

-Set of tools available to others in krAIna.
+Set of tools available to others in KrAIna.

 To make such a tool, you need to follow these steps:
 1. Find or develop a tool derived from BaseTool.
-   1. Check https://python.langchain.com/v0.2/docs/integrations/tools/ for build-in in langchain tools
+   1. Check https://python.langchain.com/v0.2/docs/integrations/tools/ for built-in in langchain tools
-   2. Check https://python.langchain.com/v0.2/docs/integrations/toolkits/ for build-in in langchain tools
+   2. Check https://python.langchain.com/v0.2/docs/integrations/toolkits/ for built-in in langchain tools
    3. Check https://python.langchain.com/v0.2/docs/how_to/custom_tools/ how to create your own tool
 2. Create an initialization function that:
    1. Must accept one parameter, `tool_settings` (even if you don't have any settings).